timschwab/cheatsheet/readme.md

 # Installation

-**Prerequisites:** Assumes you have redis installed and running, git installed, and nodejs/npm installed.
+**Prerequisites:** Assumes you have git and nodejs/npm installed.
+If these steps do not work for you, contact Tim Schwab.

 ```
 git clone git@github.com:timschwab/cheatsheet.git